JaredHalpern/GiphyClient/README.md

 # GiphyClient
-An iOS Client for Giphy!
+An iOS Client for Giphy! - Please note: only runs on iOS 8 at the moment.

 To run: